 A Week View in Notion?
-Unfortunately, the Calendar in Notion currently offers only one way to view your tasks: a monthly view.
-So as of now, if you want to re-create a to-do app like TeuxDeux in Notion or just have a bit more flexibility, you were out of luck.
-But with the method I share in this article, you’ll be able to create any sort of calendar-like view in Notion, regardless of when the Week View is finally released.
+Luckily, after Notion has finally added this feature so that your Calendar in Notion now offers two ways to view your tasks: by month or by week.
+So if you want to re-create a to-do app like TeuxDeux in Notion or just have a bit more flexibility for your layouts, you can finally do so.
+Still, the available customisation feels fairly limited.
+But with the method shared in this article, you’ll be able to create any sort of calendar-like view in Notion, regardless of how you want to structure it.
 See your next three days?
 Done.
 This week and next week?
 No problem.
 Your whole year in Notion?
 Sure thing.
 And you also can download the free Minimal Week Planner Notion Template at the bottom of this article.

 The Calendar View in Notion

-If you want to see only the tasks for the next week, you need to use any different view and set a filter for “date is within the next week”.
+Alternatively, if you want to see only the tasks for the next week, you could use any different view and set a filter for “date is within the next week”.
 That kind of works, but you get all upcoming tasks and there’s no way to break them down by the day of the week.

 You could also use filters in Notion to display only the tasks for today or tomorrow.
 A two-day-preview is possible with that method, but you still won’t be able to see your whole week.

 Lastly, you could build yourself an automation to sync your tasks with Google Calendar and then re-embed a Google Calendar Week View into Notion, but that’s a lot of work and comes with quite some friction.

 Luckily, there’s a much easier method to get complete and very granular control over your calendar in Notion.
 Here’s how to upgrade your calendar in Notion with a custom Week View or any other type of calendar layout.

 How to get a better Week View in Notion